Please note our Fairfield Office has moved! You can now visit us at 1455 Oliver Road!

 Most people know that a lemon is a vehicle that isn’t driveable or has many problems.
 California has laws that deal specifically with lemons and protect people from bad car deals.

-In this article, the car accident lawyers at Wells Call Injury Lawyers will discuss how a vehicle can qualify as a lemon in California.
+In this article, the car accident lawyers at Wells Call Injury Lawyers will discuss how a car can qualify as a lemon under the lemon law in California.

 The California Lemon Law protects consumers from fraud when they purchase certain goods.
-A vehicle is a “lemon” when it repeatedly malfunctions or is seriously defective.
+A car is a “lemon” when it repeatedly malfunctions or is seriously defective.

 The Lemon Law in California covers all vehicles, new or used, so long as the manufacturer’s new car warranty has not expired.